Dual-Core Comprehensive Example

 Expected Results

 After power-on, a honeycomb interface appears.
 Clicking the clock icon opens the watch face.
 If there is no operation on the interface or button press for 10 seconds, the screen will automatically turn off.
-At this time, the big core sleeps and enters low power mode.
-Button (Key1) wakes up the big core and turns on the screen.
+At this time, the HCPU sleeps and enters low power mode.
+Button (Key1) wakes up the HCPU and turns on the screen.

 Exception Diagnosis